 A root canal treats and recovers the deep-seated infection, decay, or trauma that affects the central portion of the tooth called the pulp.
-This is the place where the health of the tooth is located, including its nerves, blood vessels, and connective tissues.
-Special techniques are used to address the damage in the pulp portion of the tooth for a root canal so that the tooth can be preserved and kept away from the tooth loss as well.
+The tooth's health includes its nerves, blood vessels, and connective tissues.
+Special techniques are used to address the damage in the pulp portion of the tooth for a root canal so that the tooth can be preserved and kept away from tooth loss as well.

 After a root canal, you may feel:

 The pulp is necessary to remove because when it breaks down, the bacteria multiply in the pulp chamber.
 The infection or the abscessed tooth that forms pus destroys the tooth's root.

 The infection in the tooth root and the abscess can cause swelling that may also spread to the face, neck, or head.
 It can lead to bone loss near the tip of the root.
 It can produce a hole through the side of the tooth, making the way to the drainage into gums or from cheeks to skin.

 Many people have pain and discomfort, especially when biting down or chewing.
 They experience extreme pain and swelling in the gum tissue surrounding the tooth, showing that they need a root canal.
 Sometimes you might even experience persistent or recurring pimples on the gums.
 You might start getting a discolored tooth.

 The tooth gets too sensitive to hot or cold foods or drinks.
 The best way to know the best treatment is to see the dentist when you get the first signs or symptoms.
 The dentist can assess your tooth by taking an x-ray to depict more clearly what is happening inside your tooth.

 As the root canal procedure is completely done, a permanent filling will be inserted.
 It would be better not to pressurize the area under repair by chewing.
 It will prevent the tooth's interior from recontaminating, preventing a weak tooth from breaking before it can be adequately restrained.